cyntler/cyntler/README.md

-## Hello!

-I am interested in programming from the age of 12.<br>
-It quickly became my passion.<br>
-In my work I like most that I create something for others.
+My adventure with programming started when I was 12 years old.
+From the very beginning I felt that this was a very inspiring activity and it quickly became my passion.
+I love creating and exploring.
+I approach the subject very carefully.
+Order and consistency, cleanliness of the code is very important to me.
+The most motivating thing for me in this job is that I, as a creator, can create something for others.